TLCFEM/suanPan-Manual/docs/Collection/Define/import.md

 If the external library contains more than one function, to use other functions, users need to **explicitly** import the library.

 For CPP implementation, a smart pointer, for example `unique_ptr<Element>`, is passed from DLL to main executable.
 It is crucial to ensure both `.dll` and `.exe` are compiled with the same configuration.
 Otherwise unexpected errors may occur.
+If possible, always try a C type interface implementation.